fluxcd/website/content/en/docs/guides/webhook-receivers.md

     branch: master
 ```

-!!! hint "Authentication"
+{{% note title="Authentication" %}}
 SSH or token based authentication can be configured for private repositories.
 See the [GitRepository CRD docs](../components/source/gitrepositories.md) for more details.
+{{% /note %}}

 ## Define a Git repository receiver